The transport sector contributes to various types of environmental issues, mainly from the use and combustion of fossil fuels.

 Which Types Of Transport Are Responsible For The Most Greenhouse Emissions In The US?

-In the US, passenger cars and light duty trucks make up over half of greenhouse emissions from the transport sector.
+In the US, passenger cars and light duty trucks make up over half of transport related greenhouse emissions, and, when adding heavy duty trucks, some estimates put that figure at 83%.

-The largest sources of transportation-related greenhouse gas emissions include passenger cars and light-duty trucks, including sport utility vehicles, pickup trucks, and minivans.
+The largest sources of transportation-related greenhouse gas emissions include passenger cars and light-duty trucks, including sport utility vehicles, pickup trucks, and minivans [, and,] These sources account for over half of the emissions from the transportation sector.

 The remaining greenhouse gas emissions from the transportation sector come from other modes of transportation, including freight trucks, commercial aircraft, ships, boats, and trains, as well as pipelines and lubricants.